paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

 <a id="section-2307"></a>
 ## § 2307.
 Death from service-connected disability

 In any case in which a veteran dies as the result of a service-connected disability or disabilities, the Secretary, upon the request of the survivors of such veteran, shall pay the burial and funeral expenses incurred in connection with the death of the veteran in an amount not exceeding the greater of (1) $2,000, or (2) the amount authorized to be paid under [section 8134(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8134/a&num=0&edition=prelim) in the case of a Federal employee whose death occurs as the result of an injury sustained in the performance of duty.
-Funeral and burial benefits provided under this section shall be in lieu of any benefits authorized under sections 2302 and 2303(a)(1) and (b)(2) of this title.
+Funeral and burial benefits provided under this section shall be in lieu of any benefits authorized under subsections (a)(1) and (b)(2) of [section 2303 of this title](./chapter-023-burial-benefits.md#section-2303).

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 116–315, title II, § 2202(b)(1)(B), (d), Jan.
-5, 2021, 134 Stat.
-4985, provided that, applicable to deaths that occur on or after the date that is two years after Jan.
-5, 2021, this section is amended by striking “sections 2302 and 2303(a)(1) and (b)(2) of this title” and inserting “subsections (a)(1) and (b)(2) of [section 2303 of this title](./chapter-023-burial-benefits.md#section-2303)”.
-See 2021 Amendment note below.

 #### Amendments
 2021—Pub.
 L. 116–315 substituted “subsections (a)(1) and (b)(2) of [section 2303 of this title](./chapter-023-burial-benefits.md#section-2303)” for “sections 2302 and 2303(a)(1) and (b)(2) of this title”.